 |146 x 108 x 74 mm, 822 g||129 x 88 x 102 mm, 813 g|

 Body comparison: Canon 40D vs Sony RX10 II

 The side-by-side display below illustrates the physical size and weight of the Canon 40D and the Sony RX10 II.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 40D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 II is notably smaller (28 percent) than the Canon 40D.
 It is noteworthy in this context that the RX10 II is splash and dust-proof, while the 40D does not feature any corresponding weather-sealing.